A Decade of Transformative Initiatives for Ocean Cleaning, River Rejuvenation and Environmental Sustainability

-“The day you decide to pick up the garbage instead of turning away from it, you begin your conservation journey” – Dinesh Kumar Gautam (Founder – Drishti Foundation Trust)
+“Environment for all,Made clean Sabarmati Initiative a successful.The day you decide to pick up the garbage to clean the environment instead of turning away from it, you begin your conservation journey” – Dinesh Kumar Gautam (Founder – Drishti Foundation Trust)

 Sabarmati, once home to Gandhi – The man who envisioned a free, clean and prosperous India is now just a lifeless river.
-We at DFT, are the true believers of his principles and intend to realise his dream of clean India, and hence, bringing the river back to life is our tribute to him.
+We at DFT, are the true believers of his principles and intend to realise his dream of clean India and clean environment and hence, bringing the river back to life is our tribute to him.

-I am happy to present the story of the Swachh Sabarmati clean-up which was organised on 23rd October, 2018.
+I am happy to present the story of the Swachh Sabarmati clean-up for greener environment which was organised on 23rd October, 2018.
 Although controlling river pollution caused by municipal sewage or toxic industrial effluents may be the responsibility of local bodies or state agencies, we at DFT believe that it’s a collective responsibility of all to take care of the river streams which have been supporting numerous lives and livelihoods for ages.
-With the support of ONGC (Ahmedabad) – Our CSR partner, District administration (Ahmedabad), Irrigation Department (Ahmedabad), and Forest department (Ahmedabad) we started our year-long journey of cleaning river Sabarmati that resulted in the removal of around 600 tons of waste and restoration of biodiversity.
+With the support of ONGC (Ahmedabad) – Our CSR partner, District administration (Ahmedabad), Irrigation Department (Ahmedabad), and Forest department (Ahmedabad) we started our year-long journey of cleaning river Sabarmati that resulted in the removal of around 600 tons of waste and restoration of biodiversity and cleaner and greener environment.
 The successful completion of the Swachh Sabarmati project is one of the major milestones in the journey of team

 DFT which would always motivate us to continue our mission of working for a better tomorrow!